trucki-eu/SDM630-zero-export-controller-Arduino-/README.md

 ![Arduino Serial Plotter](/assets/images/SDM630_Sprungantwort_Plotter.PNG)

 The chart above shows the power taken from the grid in blue and the inverter output in brown.
-Until x~600 the grid power is 25W-75W and the inverter output is slowly rising ~200W.
-At x~600 an additional load with ~250W is switched on.
-This increases the inverter output until (x~745) the grid power is back to 25W-75W.
-From x~745 to x~845 the system is stable.
-At x~845 the additional load (~250W) is switched off and the inverter reduces is output quickly.
-For ~5s there is
+Until x:600 the grid power is 25W-75W and the inverter output is slowly rising at about 200W.
+At x:600 an additional load with 250W is switched on.
+This increases the inverter output until (x:745) the grid power is back to 25W-75W.
+From x:745 to x:845 the system is stable.
+At x:845 the additional load (250W) is switched off and the inverter reduces is output quickly.
+For 5s there is about 250W exported to the grid.